muratk5n/thirdwave/en/2011/12/blaxploitation.md

 About the N word; Richard Pryor was using it during 70s, he was both pissing off some people, but he wasnt really aware that he was...
-So I guess the society took some deciding the issue.
+So I guess the society took some time deciding the issue.

 ![](220px-BossNiggerPoster.jpg)